stoubian/backbone.crossfilter/README.md

 	},
 });

-Now you gonna kick this collection'' ass and filter it up your desires.
+Now you gonna kick this collection's ass and filter it up your desires.
 If you keep your Backbone or Marionette views tight linked to your collections/models, whenever a criteria is clicked your views are rendered automatically but maybe you want to update the data in your filtered collection manually.
 This is possible with the method myBCfilter.updateFilter().